RenYang-home/Natural-Scene-Memorability/README.md

 ```
 ## Dependency

-TensorFlow (we test on tensorflow 1.12)
+TensorFlow (we test on TensorFlow 1.12)

 opencv-python